-In order participate on a project students must raise a contribution of a minimum of £1,500 for the charity which goes towards the costs of travel and accommodation.
-Over recent years fundraising activities have included sponsored walks, car boot sales (selling unwanted items for a small amount of money), cake and craft sales, cocktail evenings and even baked bean baths.
+In order to participate on a project, you must raise a contribution of a minimum of £1,500 for Global Hope which goes towards the costs of travel and accommodation.
+Over recent years, fundraising activities have included sponsored walks, car boot sales (selling unwanted items for a small amount of money), cake and craft sales, cocktail evenings and even baked bean baths.
 Staff participants will be asked to proactively raise funds for their Global Hope project.

-Since all fundraising for the Global Hope Projects in 2017 need to be completed in the spring it is vital to start early.
-We offer four workshops to help Global Hope students in their fund raising effort.
+Since all fundraising for the Global Hope Projects in 2018 need to be completed in the spring, it is vital to start early.
+We offer workshops to help Global Hope students in their fund raising effort.

 To book on this year’s fundraising sessions, please email email@example.com.

-Students are supported by staff in their fundraising attempts, and the Global Hope team run advice sessions where talks are given by former Global Hope participants and their methods of fundraising.
+Staff support you in your fundraising attempts, and the Global Hope team are always available to help with any questions around fundraising and run advice sessions where talks are given by former Global Hope participants and their methods of fundraising.

 “The support I received from Global Hope was amazing.
 Elizabeth Hachmoeller (Global Hope Staff Member) had given us a lot of fundraising ideas.
 The most useful and quickest way I found to raise money was through the Just-Giving website (https://www.justgiving.com/liverpoolhope).”

 Neelum Ahmed, student